mattvenn/raspi-adventure/README.md

 * the game will fail if 2 people are running and both get onto the sockets level at once
 * don't hard code paths
+* don't expect user to be logged in as pi
 * make it easier to add levels (better framework)
 * logging from the checker.py daemon
 * install an init script to start the daemon at boot